robin-hartmann/BunkerDefense/README.md

 ## 🧰 Built With

-### 🏛️ Libraries

-- [VRTK 3.3.0](https://github.com/ExtendRealityLtd/VRTK/tree/3.3.0) - A productive VR Toolkit for rapidly building VR solutions in Unity3d
-- [UnityTimer](https://github.com/akbiggs/UnityTimer) - Powerful and convenient library for running actions after a delay in Unity3D

-### 🎓 Guides
+### 📚 Resources

 - [How to Git with Unity](https://thoughtbot.com/blog/how-to-git-with-unity)
     - `.gitattributes` taken from the [VRTK git repo](https://github.com/ExtendRealityLtd/VRTK/blob/master/.gitattributes)
 - [VR in Unity: A Beginner's Guide (using VRTK)](https://learn.unity.com/project/vr-in-unity-a-beginner-s-guide)
     - we use VRTK 3.3.0 instead

+### 🏛️ Libraries

+- [VRTK 3.3.0](https://github.com/ExtendRealityLtd/VRTK/tree/3.3.0) - A productive VR Toolkit for rapidly building VR solutions in Unity3d
+- [UnityTimer](https://github.com/akbiggs/UnityTimer) - Powerful and convenient library for running actions after a delay in Unity3D

 ## 👨‍💻 Authors